sgroi-l/apiProject/README.md

 * Navigate the website with a screen reader
 * Visit the website at a publicly accessible domain name
 * As a confused user, I want to be told when something goes wrong
+* As an impatient user, I want to see some indication that data is loading

 ## Usage